patooworld/PWCloud/Debugging-an-Extension-with-VS-Code.md

 }
 ```

-*To debug against an SQL Ops Studio Enlistment*
+*To debug against an Azure Data Studio Enlistment*
 -	Create an environment variable SQLOPS_DEV (or similar) pointing to the root of your enlistment.
 -	Install the attached `SQL Operations Studio Debug` extension from https://marketplace.visualstudio.com/items?itemName=ms-mssql.sqlops-debug
 -	Open your extension in VS Code and add the following launch.json file